My goal is to keep my home automation as local as possible. I have a few rules:

 Core Services

-- In addition to storing my data and media, it’s also running Plex, my Nomad server, and my Consul server.
+• In addition to storing my data and media, it’s also running Plex, Twingate VPN connector, and a Kubernetes controller node.

 Yes, I realize using Google for my mesh wifi is in violation of a lot of principles in my home automation.
 However, it seems to be the least invasive of the mesh wifi options available.
 Nobody is offering mesh wifi at any kind of reasonable rate without shipping data off to who-knows-where.
-The devil you know is better than the devil you don’t.
+The devil you know is better than the devil you don’t - but I’m open to suggestions!

 Triggers